vertigo-web/vertigo/tutorial.md

 [^styles]: Styles are being attached to document's `HEAD` as classes with unique auto-generated names.
 These names are then used in HTML tags.
 This way you can use such CSS functions multiple times to different HTML tags and they'll all use the same class.

-[^subscription]: `get_value()` method creates a subscription in dependency graph so the render function is now dependent on the value, and will be fired everytime the value changes.
+[^subscription]: `get()` method creates a subscription in dependency graph so the render function is now dependent on the value, and will be fired everytime the value changes.
 This is similar to how the MobX library works in React world.

 [^clone]: Every `Value` and `Computed` wrap it's inner value in an `Rc` so cloning does not clone the content.
 It just creates another pointer - a handler to access the value.